-In his book, Exposing Myths about Christianity, Professor Jeffrey Burton Russell meets this challenge head- on:
+In his book, Exposing Myths about Christianity, the late Professor Jeffrey Burton Russell meets this challenge head- on:

 "There is no evidence that intelligent people are more likely to be atheists than stupid people, but many atheists simply define belief in God as a sign of stupidity itself.
 People with bachelor's degrees are somewhat more likely to be atheists than those who do not go beyond high school, but people with advanced degrees are somewhat less likely to be atheists than those with only a bachelor's, and slightly more than half of college professors believe in God.1